 Reliability of a Peugeot 208

-If you’re one of those people who thinks that buying a French car means having to put up with shonky reliability, then think again.
-Peugeot has been performing really solidly in the JD Power UK Vehicle Dependability Survey for the last few years, and in 2019, the firm even managed to top the manufacturer rankings outright.
-Peugeot offers a two-year unlimited-mileage manufacturer warranty, and you also get a third year of cover through your Peugeot dealer.
+Think buying a French car means having to put up with shonky reliability?
+Think again.
+Peugeot has been performing well in the JD Power UK Vehicle Dependability Survey, an independent customer satisfaction survey, and in 2019 Peugeot led the manufacturer rankings outright.
+The company offers the 208 with a two-year unlimited-mileage manufacturer warranty, and a third year of cover is added to this by Peugeot dealers.

 Safety for a Peugeot 208